juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 She has a green comb on her head.
 Her hair is long and so is her chin.
 Her nose and her cheeks are red.
-I kwon a mother who lives in a boot.
+I know a mother who lives in a boot.

 20. Jonny Bear Goes to the Zoo
-"My name is Jonny Bear.
+“My name is Jonny Bear.
 This is my family.
 And this is our baby bear, Teddy.
 I love my family.
-And they love me."
+And they love me.“

-"Jonny, let's go to the zoo!
+“Jonny, let's go to the zoo!
 I want to see our animal friends today.
 Our friends will be happy.
-And we will have fun too."
-"Father, can we go to the zoo?
-Please?"
+And we will have fun too.“ “Father, can we go to the zoo?
+Please?“
-"Yes, you can go."
+“Yes, you can go.“
-"Thank you, Father!"
+“Thank you, Father!“

 Jonny and his brother go to the zoo.
 Brother Bear stands in line with the boys and girls.
-"Good morning, Brother Bear.
-How are you today?"
+“Good morning, Brother Bear.
+How are you today?“
-"I am fine, thank you!"
+“I am fine, thank you!“

-"Hello, giraffe.
+“Hello, giraffe.
 You are so tall.
-Can you sell all the animal at the zoo?"
+Can you sell all the animal at the zoo?“
-"Hello, animal friends!
-Do you want to come out and play?"
+“Hello, animal friends!
+Do you want to come out and play?“
-"Oh, yes, they do!"
+“Oh, yes, they do!“

-"Hello, little monkey!
+“Hello, little monkey!
 Please come down and play with us.
 Big gorilla, under the three, come here!
-Let's sing and dance!"
+Let's sing and dance!“

-"Where are the zebras?
+“Where are the zebras?
 Oh, there you are!
 Run, zebras, run fast!
-Then come back and play with us."
+Then come back and play with us.“

-"Wake up, lion and tiger!
-Do you want to play?"
+“Wake up, lion and tiger!
+Do you want to play?“
-"No, they do not want to play.
-They want to sleep!"
+“No, they do not want to play.
+They want to sleep!“

-"Look!
-The small panda like to sit in his chair."
+“Look!
+The small panda like to sit in his chair.“ “Hello, small turtle.
-"Hello, small turtle.
 You are so short!
-The rabbit can jump over you!"
+The rabbit can jump over you!“

-"Do not let the birds out.
-They will fly up high and fly away."
+“Do not let the birds out.
+They will fly up high and fly away.“

-"Do not let an alligator out.
+“Do not let an alligator out.
-He will crawl through the grass, and he will not come back."
+He will crawl through the grass, and he will not come back.“

-"Do not let a snake out.
+“Do not let a snake out.
 He will crawl away, too,
-or hide under a rock."
+or hide under a rock.“

-"Hello, big elephant.
-Can you find your red ball?"
-"Hello, hippopotamus.
-Do you want to come with us?"
+“Hello, big elephant.
+Can you find your red ball?“ “Hello, hippopotamus.
+Do you want to come with us?“

-"What can we do?
+“What can we do?
 Oh, I know.
 I'll be your teacher!
 Let's all stand in a line.
 Now let's walk through the zoo.
-Take one step, now two, three, four..."
+Take one step, now two, three, four…“

 Do you know how to fly like a bird?
 Now hop like rabbit!